zamanianlab/wrmXpress/README.md

 An example of a plate would be `20250127-p01-ABC`.

+Please do not use spaces in your plate ID.

-Important note: If your plate ID uses an underscore followed by a number, that portion will be cut off.
+Important note: If your plate ID uses an underscore followed by a number, that portion will be cut off in the final output files.
 So for instance, `20250127-p01-ABC_123456` will convert to `20250127-p01-ABC`.

+If you have imaged your plates already using an ImageXpress and your file names are not in our format, you may download and use the `rename_ix_plate_id` folder in `supplemental/scripts`.
+Once downloaded, add your plate(s) to the input folder.
+Run this command: `python rename_plate_id.py` and it will prompt you to convert your plate(s) to our naming format.

 # Input Structure